ansyblenetwork/aquietlife/_posts/2021-08-05-incrementalism.md

 For the past few weeks I have been working on a [Robinhood API applet]({% post_url 2021-07-23-robinhood-api %}) tailored to my personal approach toward trading options (which more or less has been fully presented in my posts up to now).

-The process of refining the applet has gotten me thinking about trading strategies and how to best execute them - but also to ask the existential question: Will the strategy even work?
+The process of refining the applet has gotten me thinking about trading strategies and how to best execute them - but also to ask the existential question: Will a given strategy even work?

 ### The applet